Since grits are basically made from corn, is it safe for dogs? Can dogs eat grits? Here is what you need to know!

 Can Dogs Eat Plain Grits

 The safest type of grits to share with your pup is a small amount of plain, cooked grits.
 This should be a rare thing since grits are not healthy for dogs to eat regularly.

 Butter is mostly made up of saturated fat and doesn’t offer any health benefits.
 Eating a small amount of butter is safe, but eating too much too often could increase your dog’s risk of heart disease.

 It’s best not to give your dog grits and butter.

 Can Dogs Eat Grits and Eggs

 Eggs are high in protein and contain essential amino acids for your dog.
 It is safe to feed eggs to your dog.
-A tiny amount of grits with lots of eggs is a safe treat for your dog on the rare occassion.
+A tiny amount of grits with lots of eggs is a safe treat for your dog on rare occassions.